Big Nate: In the Zone: Plot

 Unfortunately for Nate's luck, Maya is shown to be going out with Marcus, which ends up making Chad heartbroken.
 Later, Nate finds out he has to go back home, as Nate's dad wants to discuss on his report card.
-However, he then reveals one of his report cards back then, when he was not exactly a "honor roll student".
+However, he then reveals one of his report cards back then, when he was not exactly an "honor roll student".
 But Nate's dad still gives him a punishment of no drawing comics before bed.
 Nate loopholes around this and he finds out that his dad did not prevent him to draw on his sneakers.
 The stylized sneakers make him more popular than Marcus, causing Marcus to be very envious of Nate.
 Over the next week, Nate becomes "in the zone".
 He is asked to sign other kids' sneakers, his punishment is canceled, he is the MVP of back-to-back shutouts in soccer, and gets perfect scores on all his tests.
 However, he realizes is becoming like Artur.
 Nate mentally digresses and asks Artur to rejoin ETM.
 After successfully inviting Artur back, they run into Coach Calhoun, who tells them about Field Day.
 Marcus and Maya appear and Marcus makes a bet that 6th-grade will not win a single event on Field Day as well as calling Chad "Superchunk."
 Maya steps up angrily and tells Marcus to stop, stating "What's he ever done to you!?" then breaking up with Marcus.
 Nate then gives the Foot to Chad so he can try to hook up with a remorseful Maya.

 However, the luck stops, as in a turn of events, the Foot ends up in Mrs. Godfrey's desk due to Mrs. Godfrey thinking it's a "toy" after finding it in Chad's hand.
 On Field Day, the 6th-graders are given the sports they are the worst at, and Gina is captain of the 6th graders.
 Nate has to do the 60 meter hurdles, and though he was able to gain a head start, he trips over the last hurdle, causing his competitor, Kareem Trillin, to win.
 The last sport is the three-legged race.
 Nate and Artur team up to make sure that Chad and Maya are a team.
 Soon, because Marcus and his partner, Jakob, do not work together, while Maya and Chad do, Nate wins the bet.
 The next week, an assembly is announced to give ETM a second chance.
-Before playing, Nate reveals that if he lost the bet, it would be a nightmare-- he would become a mini Marcus for a week.
+Before playing, Nate reveals that if he lost the bet, it would be a nightmare—he would become a mini-Marcus for a week.
 He also states that Marcus is about to be defamed.
 The song is a success, and Marcus is humiliated in front of the school with Chad hitting Marcus' head with a bottle and Nate states that he and his pals do not need the lucky foot when their show is currently a hit.